John Thomas North: Financial decline

 North was approached by King Leopold II of Belgium at a horse racing event to provide funds to establish a concession company to extract rubber from the Congo Free State.
 North agreed and provided GBP£40,000 of the BEF250,000 initial investment to set up the Anglo-Belgian India Rubber Company (ABIR) at Antwerp on 6 August 1892.
 ABIR had exclusive rights to all forest products from the Maringa-Lopori basin for 30 years and had police powers within the limits of the concession to enforce the collection of rubber as a tax.
 The company was initially very successful but by 1898, two years after North's death, his heirs had sold his shares in the company.
 The company later became infamous for human rights abuses of the inhabitants of its concession and fell into financial troubles.

 Despite his varied investments across the world North's finances eventually dwindled, his decline was accelerated by the Chilean Civil War.
-By the time he died on 5 May 1896 his business empire had collapsed.
+By the time he died in London on 5 May 1896 his business empire had collapsed.
 His death occurred within half an hour of eating some oysters.
 The shells were sent for analysis but it was suspected that heart problems were the cause of death.
 He donated Kirkstall Abbey to the city of Leeds, a plaque in the Gift Shop of the Abbey is inscribed "The Abbey and part of the adjoining lands were acquired from the representatives of the Earl of Cardigan by Colonel J.T North a native of Leeds and presented by him to the Corporation of Leeds in the year 1889 to be held in trust for his fellow citizens as a place of public resort and recreation for ever works of preservation were completed by the Corporation in the year 1895".
 North also made donations to Leeds Infirmary and the Yorkshire College of Science, which later became the University of Leeds.